Overall Assessment (3 out of 5)

 Basically, the BYKI program uses an approach of giving you bits of language to memorize.
 It does not focus on conversational strength or excellent pronunciation, as much as on building up your mental storehouse of memorized language bits.
 Although not a complete approach, this approach does work, and the vocabulary words and phrases you will learn through this approach are an indispensable part of speaking a language.
 It is important to know the grammar of French and the culture of France, but it is also vital to have a mental dictionary of French vocabulary in order to speak the language fluently.

-The Vocabulary Content
+The Vocabulary Content (5 out of 5)

 The content of French BYKI is vocabulary, organized by flashcards (they look like flashcards on the screen, and can also be made into printed flashcards if you wish).
 The program teaches over 2,000 words and 500 phrases through these flashcards.
 As you progress through the vocabulary, you can slow down the speech of the native speaker in order to learn the French pronunciation more perfectly and hear all the details of how the spoken words sound.
 The spoken and written vocabulary words are also supplemented with images, so you have audio and visual input together.
 Furthermore, the program is "intelligent" in that it keeps records of your progress and "knows" which vocabulary you need to work on more, bringing those particular items back for your review more frequently.